ankitects/anki-manual/src/deck-options.md

 This page describes the options shown in Anki 2.1.45+, when you have the v2 or v3 scheduler enabled.
 On older versions, some options will not be available, or will appear in a different section.
-Please, keep in mind that the V1 scheduler is no longer supported in Anki 2.1.50+.
+Please keep in mind that the V1 scheduler is no longer supported in Anki 2.1.50+.
 If you have not yet updated to V2 or V3, you will be prompted to update when you attempt to review cards in 2.1.50+.